A3E 2026 Anaheim

 J. Galen Buckwalter, PhD, has been a research psychologist for over 30 years.
 He began his career as a research professor at the University of Southern California.
 Subsequently, he initiated a behavioral outcomes research program at Kaiser Permanente, Southern California.
 He transitioned into industry when he created the assessment and matching system for eHarmony.com.
 He is currently CEO of psyML, using his psychological and social media expertise to design digital systems supportive of individual growth.
 Galen is also a participant/scientist in a trial of an implanted brain-machine interface geared toward the long-term restoration of spinal cord injury.
 As such he has unprecedented access to the neural functioning of his brain.
 As the front man for a four-piece pre-punk band of shrinks, Siggy, he has written over 70 songs and performed at most every underground dive in LA.
 He is currently working to integrate the sounds of his neuronal activity into his music.

-Saturday, January 24th, 2026; 10:00AM – 11:00AM Pacific Time; Hilton Anaheim; Room TBA
+Saturday, January 24th, 2026; 10:00AM - 11:00AM Pacific Time; Hilton Anaheim, 4th Floor, Palos Verdes Room

 A3E Workshop 9: TBA